Bud Light offers free beer to any alien that makes it out of Area 51

-AMPA, Fla.
-(WFLA) – Bud Light is capitalizing off of some peoples plans to storm Area 51 by releasing a special-edition beer for aliens.
+TAMPA, Fla.
+(WFLA) – Bud Light is capitalizing off of some people’s plans to storm Area 51 in September by releasing a special-edition beer for aliens.

 “We’d like to be the first brand to formally announce that we will not be sponsoring the Area 51 raid,” the beer company announced in a tweet on Wednesday.
 “Screw it.
 Free Bud Light to any alien that makes it out.”